Site Visit - Tue, Oct. 21

 • Sustainable Materials Library (SML): A curated library of nearly 800 recycled and sustainable material samples.
 It helps businesses incorporate circular materials throughout product development.

-• Dafong Environmental Technology (TBC): One of Taiwan’s largest recycling companies, Da Fon combines collection, sorting, and processing to shift from waste treatment to material supply, including recycled plastics.
+• Dafong Environmental Technology: One of Taiwan’s largest recycling companies, Da Fon combines collection, sorting, and processing to shift from waste treatment to material supply, including recycled plastics.

 This route explores how local organizations integrate recycling, upcycling, space activation, and community participation into daily life and local culture.
 It focuses on sustainability-driven business models that bridge circular economy with place-based development through tourism, education, and industry collaboration.